tomcz/openldap_exporter/README.md

+> [!IMPORTANT]
-⚠️ This repository is now archived.
-Thank you all for your excellent contributions.
-May it continue to live in all your wonderful forks.
+> This repository is now archived.
+> Thank you all for your excellent contributions.
+> May it continue to live in all your wonderful forks.

 # OpenLDAP Prometheus Exporter